Notifications

-Albertans provided feedback to help inform a new long-term trail management plan covering Canmore-area Crown land.
+Albertans can provide feedback to help inform a new long-term trail management plan covering Canmore-area Crown land.
+Complete the survey by January 21, 2026.

 Status